Attitude change: Systematic processing

 Systematic processing occurs when individuals are motivated and have high cognition to process a message.
 Individuals using systematic processing are motivated to pay attention and have the cognitive ability to think deeply about a message; they are persuaded by the content of the message, such as the strength or logic of the argument.
 Motivation can be determined by many factors, such as how personally relevant the topic is, and cognitive ability can be determined by how knowledgeable an individual is on the message topic, or whether or not there is a distraction in the room.
 Individuals who receive a message through systematic processing usually internalize the message, resulting in a longer and more stable attitude change.

 According to the heuristic-systematic model of information processing, people are motivated to use systematic processing when they want to achieve a "desired level of confidence" in their judgments.
 There are factors that have been found to increase the use of systematic processing; these factors are associated with either decreasing an individual's actual confidence or increasing an individual's perceived confidence.
 These factors may include framing persuasive messages in an unexpected manner; self-relevancy of the message.

 Systematic processing has been shown to be beneficial in social influence settings.
 Systematic reasoning has been shown to be successful in producing more valid solutions during group discussions and greater solution accuracy.
 Shestowsky's (1998) research in dyad discussions revealed that the individual in the dyad who had high motivation and high need in cognition had the greater impact on group decisions.
+However, a limitation of systemic processing is that it may not capture the full complexity of how emotional states interact with different memory systems and processing types.
+By focusing on specific tasks or processing methods, it may overlook other factors, such as individual differences in how emotions influence memory encoding or attention.
+A solution is to use a broader approach that combines different memory tasks, emotional states, and individual differences to better understand how emotions affect memory.